mikolajdettlaff/Bisection-Method/README.md

 # Bisection-Method
-Program written in C++ used to calculate a root of any given function within interval
+Program written in C++ used to calculate a root of any given function within an interval